lane-willis/lane-willis.github.io/_pages/cv.md

       * Taught a staff of 13 how to serve on mission sites and equipped them to lead others in how to do this
       * Creatively organized a site rally to get students pumped to go serve at mission sites
       * Proficiently used Google Drive to organize files and share information with site contacts
-* Intern, CRU, NCSU, Raleigh, NC
-   * 8/1/18 – 8/1/19
-      * Led a weekly Bible study for male students
-      * Discipled five guys weekly; walking through the Word with them, doing evangelism around NCSU, and helping them strengthen their faith
-      * Proficiently used Google Drive to organize files and share information with other staff
-      * Planned events for East Campus Students to attend
-      * Helped plan larger events for all of CRU
-* International Intern, CRU, Middle East
-   * 8/1/19 – 7/1/20
-      * Learned how to interact and communicate efficiently with people from a different culture, blending our experiences and pasts
-      * Studied portions of the Arabic language as a student while overseas
-      * Explored University Campuses to identify good places to do ministry
-      * Set goals with my teammates for the year, and for every six weeks to work towards achieving
-      * Developed Facebook ad campaigns to send out to the people in the Middle East during COVID-19
 * Pastoral Intern with Senior Adults, Southside Baptist Church, Mooresville, NC
    * 8/1/20 – 1/1/21
       * Facilitated and partook in overhauling our church management software membership system from quite dysfunctional to organized and usable.